SP1.3: Radar Remote Sensing

 SALDi Project Team Radar Remote Sensing

-1. Schmullius, Christiane, Prof. Dr Sub-project manager (PI)
+1. Schmullius, Christiane, Prof. Dr Sub-project manager (PI) Chair of Earth Observation

 JenTower, Room Süd, 26.
 Etage